tomknuckey/football_player_value_predictions/README.md

 - If you see missing data or errors, ensure all required CSV files are up to date and in the correct locations.
 - For further customization, edit the plotting and data loading logic in `app.py` and `utils/output_analysis.py`.

-## Models

-### Decision Tree Traditional
-This does a test train split and predicts

-### Decision Tree Forecasting

-This splits the data into test and train based off year.
-A decision tree is modelled based off the players value within the last two years of the training set.
-Other features are included.
-This decision tree is then applied using the training data to predict the first year of the test data.
-This is then applied iteratively to predict players value over time.

-### Regression

-This splits the data into test and train based off year.
-A regression is modelled based off the players value within the last two years of the training set.
-Other features are included.
-This model is then applied using the training data to predict the first year of the test data.
-This is then applied iteratively to predict players value over time.